-Learn how to get into open G tuning and then play a basic I, IV, V chord progression using the open G chord.
+Here’s how to get into open G tuning on guitar and then play a basic I, IV, V chord progression using the open G chord.

 Let’s start by getting into open G (D G D G B D) from standard tuning.
 Lower both E strings a step to D and lower your fifth string from A to G. Strings two, three, and four stay the same.
 This is an important thing to remember because it means that everything you already know in standard tuning on those three strings—chord shapes, scale patterns—still applies.
 The basic I, IV, V chord progression in G is easy to find (Example 1) just by strumming the open G chord and barring the fifth fret for the C chord (IV) and the seventh fret for the D chord (V).